aeternity/protocol/SYNC.md

 - ...

-If the offender is motivated and willing to bring up more nodes, then the node under attack MAY reduce the number of slots for connections that don't require the solution to a proof of work puzzle.
+If the offender is motivated and willing to bring up more nodes, then the node under attack MAY opt for connecting nodes be required to solve a proof-of-work puzzle reduce before they are accepted.

 ## Configurables